 Thanks to auto sensing technology, most washing machines know the right water level to use.
-As the cycle starts, sensors determine your load size and add the right amount of water to best clean your clothes.
+As the cycle starts, the machine determines your load size and adds the right amount of water to best clean your clothes.

 Front load and impeller washers rely on the friction of clothes rubbing against each other.
 Less water separating clothes means more friction between fabrics, creating optimal wash action.